-- 6.20.1 The Principal is not bound to accept the lowest priced tender. - 6.20.2 If the Principal rejects all the tenders received it may invite fresh tenders based on the same or different criteria.
-Examples of when the Principal may reject all tenders include not achieving a value for money outcome or not adequately safeguarding any conflicts of interest. - 6.20.3 The Principal expressly reserves the right to accept, at its discretion, either or both of the following: - any Alternative Tender or part of an Alternative Tender, when submitted with a Conforming Tender - b) any other Non-Conforming Tender or part of a Non-Conforming Tender (not, in either case, being an Alternative Tender or part of an Alternative Tender) that, in the Principal's opinion, is substantially a Conforming Tender.
+- 6.20.1 The Principal is not bound to accept the lowest priced tender. - 6.20.2 If the Principal rejects all the tenders received it may invite fresh tenders based on the same or different criteria. - 6.20.3 The Principal expressly reserves the right to accept, at its discretion, either or both of the following: - a) any Alternative Tender or part of an Alternative Tender, when submitted with a Conforming Tender - b) any other Non-Conforming Tender or part of a Non-Conforming Tender (not, in either case, being an Alternative Tender or part of an Alternative Tender) that, in the Principal's opinion, is substantially a Conforming Tender.